patchlevel/event-sourcing/docs/pages/pipeline.md

 $middleware = new RecalculatePlayheadMiddleware();
 ```

+!!! note

-> :book: You only need to add this middleware once at the end of the pipeline.
+    You only need to add this middleware once at the end of the pipeline.

-### chain
+### Chain

 If you want to group your middleware, you can use one or more `ChainMiddleware`.